Tomographer/QPtomographer/doc/install.rst

 *Notes:*

- - ``CTRLC=0`` is needed because we will catch *Ctrl+C* keystrokes ourselves, and SCS's keystrokes captures interferes with our own mechanicsm.
+ - ``CTRLC=0`` is needed because we will catch *Ctrl+C* keystrokes ourselves, and we don't want SCS to interfere with this.

  - We neeed ``USE_OPENMP=0`` because our invokation of *SCS* is already within parallel tasks, so we want to avoid double-parallelism which won't speed up